 Most anglers who are experienced in flounder fishing will use a combination of live baits and artificial lures to catch them.
 Depending on what time of year you’re fishing, it’s sometimes better to use one type of bait as opposed to another.
-When it comes to fishing with artificial lures, it’s best to select lures that very closely resemble the type of prey that flounder usually target in the area where you plan to fish.
+When fishing with artificial lures, it’s best to select lures that closely resemble the type of prey that flounder usually targets in the area where you plan to fish.

-Once you’ve selected a lure that works and is getting bites from flounder, the main challenge you’ll have is locating them.
-Flounder are known to frequent shallow waters near the shoreline for much of the year when the water temperature is above 55 to 60 degrees Fahrenheit.
-If the water is cooler than this level, flounder are more likely to be farther away from the coast in deep waters and offshore reefs.
+Once you’ve selected a lure that works and is getting bites from flounder, your main challenge is locating them.
+Flounder frequent shallow waters near the shoreline for much of the year when the water temperature is above 55 to 60 degrees Fahrenheit.
+If the water is cooler, flounder are likelier to be farther away from the coast in deep waters and offshore reefs.

-You can have good success with nearly any brand of paddletail lure, but Z-Man Fishing Products is well-known for making high-quality products that are both durable and realistic.
+You can have good success with nearly any brand of paddletail lure, but Z-Man Fishing Products is well-known for making high-quality, durable, and realistic products.
 The Z-Man Elaztech MinnowZ 3” Swimbait is a very popular choice among flounder anglers and the larger 4” version of this lure is commonly used to catch trophy-sized flukes in various parts of the southern United States.

 It’s best to rig this one with the Z-Man Texas Eye jighead and you can utilize a variety of different retrieval methods to elicit a strike from a hungry fluke.
 Some anglers like to slowly drag them across the bottom, but my favorite way to fish them is by gently bouncing it along the bottom in areas where you know flounder like to hang out.

-- Can be fished in a variety of ways
+- It can be fished in a variety of ways

 - Very lifelike appearance and action